A Lovecraftian tale about a chance encounter on a beach in Maine.

-“Seems like it’d be hard to make a living, if that’s your attitude,” Luke said, raising a wry eyebrow.
+“Seems like it’d be hard to make a living, if that’s your attitude.”
+Luke raised a wry eyebrow.

-“Yeah,” Luke said, and thought of various other snide comments he could add, but decided that if he wanted any chance at all of purchasing some of her shells, he’d be better off refraining from any of them.
+“Yeah.”
+Luke thought of various other snide comments he could add, but decided that if he wanted any chance at all of purchasing some of her shells, he’d be better off refraining from any of them.
 “So, suppose I do want to buy some of your shells.
 What do I need to do to impress you?”